finos/legend/docs/getting-started/contribute-to-legend.md

 Once you've requested access to the modeling instance, you can get started and [create a model](create-model.md).

 If you have questions or encounter any issues, raise an issue at https://github.com/finos/legend/issues.

-### Suggest modeling use cases

-If you have suggestions or ideas for modeling use cases for which Legend may be appropriate, we'd love to hear your ideas -- send a note with your suggestion to the [Legend General List](legend@finos.org).
+If you have suggestions or ideas for modeling use cases for which Legend may be appropriate, we'd love to hear your ideas -- send a note with your suggestion to the [Legend General List](mailto:legend@finos.org).

 ### Background: The Legend Pilot—Shared modeling in Legend (January - September 2020)